 Welcome to the Roger Williams University Law Library.
 This Guide serves as a general introduction to the resources, services, and policies of the Law Library.
-Our collections and services are designed to meet the specific needs of the faculty and students of the Ralph R. Papitto School of Law.
+Our collections and services are primarily designed to meet the specific needs of the faculty and students of the Ralph R. Papitto School of Law but also serve the broader academic and legal community.

-The comprehensive collection provides support for the curriculum as well as for in-depth scholarly research.
-The collection contains approximately 260,000 volumes in print and microform.
+The comprehensive collection supports the curriculum as well as in-depth scholarly legal research.
+The collection contains approximately 282,000 volumes in print and microform.
 In addition, the library subscribes to a variety of online and web-based databases including LexisNexis and Westlaw.

-Electronic resources can be accessed from three separate computer labs or from personal computers.
+Through the use of a wireless network and other technologies, electronic resources can be accessed from on or off campus.
+On campus, students can use computers provided for them in one of the library's three labs or use personal laptop computers.
+Off campus, students and other members of the law school community with personal computers and internet service can access online resources through the Library's proxy server.
 The Library's WebCatalog and web site provide information about specific research tools available in the Library and from state and national sources outside the Library.

 The Library is conveniently located near the main entrance to the law school building.
 Its open design and academy-style furnishings provide an attractive, comfortable, and quiet place for study.
-A mixture of individual carrels, large tables, comfortable lounge areas, and group study and seminar rooms provide a variety of seating and study options for patrons pursuing their academic endeavors.
+A mixture of individual carrels, large tables, comfortable lounge areas, and group study and seminar rooms provide a variety of seating and study options for patrons pursuing academic endeavors.